Boards and Processor modules

 These boards help implementing things using the ESP-12 boards directly.
 When used alone an external power supply and some minimal wiring is required.

-The Esp-12 development boards is an adapter board that can be used to program a ESP-12 boards before adding it to a device.
-This solution is especially suitable for creating devices that run on battery or low power conditions and therefore do not need USB chips.
+This is an adapter board that can be used to flash ESP-12 modules before adding them to a device.
+This solution is especially helpful for creating devices that run on battery or low power conditions and therefore do not need USB chips.

-Another adapter for the ESP-12 type boards including space for soldering components.
+This adapter for the ESP-12 type boards is including space for soldering components.

 ESP-12 module types